 Railroad tycoon E. H. Harriman obtained control of the Southern Pacific and several other major railroads and then insisted that all of them have their new locomotives built to more-or-less standard designs for each type, based on the best features known at the time.
 The Harriman standard Mikados, including SP 745 and the other members of Southern Pacific’s Mk-5 class designed in 1913, was the first great attempt at standardizing the main freight locomotive.

-SP 745 is the last surviving steam locomotive built-in Louisiana.
-It was one of a small batch of steam locomotives that the Southern Pacific built essentially from spare parts after World War I. The railroad built 745 and her sisters mostly at its Algiers shops in New Orleans.
-Number 745 was built in 1921, based on the 1913 Mk-5 class design.
+745 is one of a small batch of locomotives built by Southern Pacific at its Algiers shops just outside of New Orleans.
+Number 745 was built in 1921, based on the 1913 Mk-5 class design and is the last surviving steam locomotive built-in Louisiana.

 Southern Pacific steam locomotive 745 has an interesting history.
 In 1919 the Dough Boys came home from the “war to end all wars.”
 They swelled the workforce of America.
 Here in New Orleans, the Southern Pacific (SP) found that its massive Algiers Shops had an overabundant supply of workers.
 It employed almost 5,000 skilled laborers, who could repair and rebuild freight and passenger cars.
 They kept the SP steam locomotive fleet in running order; however, there was just not enough work to go around.
 Today corporate America might solve the problem by “right-sizing” the company.
 But this was 1919, and the Algiers Shops were one BIG family.
 Work would be found!